interniums/prompt-forge/docs-product-brief.md

 - **Voice typing effect**: UI animation that makes dictated input feel like it’s being typed in real time.

 ## Primary flows
-1. **Fast & Easy (default)**: Describe a problem (typed or voice) → app may ask a few clarifying questions → user receives several prompt candidates → refine and copy/export.
+1. **Task → prompt (default)**: Describe a problem (typed or voice) in the terminal → app may ask a few clarifying questions → user receives one or more prompt candidates → refine and copy/export.
-2. **Enchanted sandbox**: Choose or create a template → define fields and options → preview and test → reuse in Generator.
-3. Reuse from history: pick a past generation → duplicate, tweak, copy.
-4. Share templates via a public gallery.
+2. **Preferences**: Run `/preferences` → answer a few short questions → app updates stored tone, audience, and domain defaults used when shaping prompts.
+3. **Templates and history (later)**: Manage templates and reuse past generations through additional terminal commands (for example, `/templates`, `/history`).

-## Core screens
+## Core surface
-- Landing
-- Fast & Easy surface (can be implemented as an enhanced Task Helper + quick preview).
-- Enchanted workspace composed of:
-  - Template Builder (split view for fields + prompt/preview).
-  - Generator (calm flow for filling fields and seeing the final prompt).
-- Gallery
-- Dashboard (optional overview tying flows together)
-- History (searchable with quick reuse)
+- A single PromptForge terminal:
+  - One page, terminal-style UI with a scrolling log and an input at the bottom.
+  - All interactions—tasks, preferences, templates, and history—are initiated by typing into the terminal.

 ## Design principles
 - Minimalist, calm, and distraction-free